Terwilliger69105/69105.github.io/index.md

 *Guns?*

 Yeah, guns.
 I like them kinda?
 I'm of the view that they need to have a reasonable purpose, for me that means hunting game or being of historical value which I enjoy, so I mostly only handle black poweder firearms as I feel they provide a nice challenge.
-It's also just a personal protest against semi-automatic hunting which I view as stupidly overkill.
+It's also just a personal protest against semi-automatic hunting which I view as stupid.
+You may call me stupid for saying that but I can just call you stupid for needing more than one.

 ---